Thursday, June 9, 2011

 Holiday Blessings

-One woman in a family fasts for 36 hours, because she believes that this will protect of her family from harm and bless them with good fortune.
+One woman in a family fasts for 36 hours, because she believes that this will protect her family from harm and bless them with good fortune.
 This fast is quite austere, not so much as a sip of water is allowed.
-From past experience my MIL has learnt that eating a big meal before the fast starts doesn’t help, if anything she eats a very simple meal.
+From past experience my MIL has learned that eating a big meal before the fast begins doesn’t help, if anything she eats a very simple meal.
 At the end of the first 24 hours in the evening the family dresses up and sets out to a river, pond, or any other water body to pray to the setting sun.
 My family has done both, they have gone to a river, which has its own charm because there are numerous other families there for the same reason.
 Nothing in India happens in a small scale.
 Another year, they filled up the little pond in the gardens in front of their house and did the prayers there.

 Everyone returns home after the evening prayers and life goes on as usual, well for the rest of the family not the woman fasting of course.
 When my MIL fasts I notice she also becomes very quiet.
-I don’t know if it is because fasting depletes her energies, or fasting and its purpose makes are introspective as she seeks greater oneness with the powers that be.
+I don’t know if it is because fasting depletes her energies, or fasting and its purpose makes her introspective as she seeks greater oneness with the powers that be.

 This is also the time when loads of sweets are prepared at home, for which preparations have been going on for a day or two, to be distributed to all who come to the family’s celebrations and receive it as “prasaad”.
 It is quite a production and wonderful to watch all the preparations.